BioDreads: Monstrous creations that hunt down human survivors and digitize them.

 - The biological androids —biodroids— under Lord Dread's command?
 Biodreads.

-- Putting on the Reich: Dread's Human goons are all dressed as Nazis.
+- Putting on the Reich: Dread's Human goons have very Nazi-esque uniforms.
 Interestingly, the actor playing Taggart/Dread also looks frightening similar to Adolf Hitler, sans the iconic mustache.

 - Shout-Out: To Star Wars's Trench Run during the assault on Volcania.
 The ending credits recycle this scene, presumably to allow kids to interact with it with the toys.